 The emergence of Cloud and Mobility technologies has overhauled the way operational duties are performed; it has presented a situation wherein businesses globally are adopting the Bring-your-own-device model, allowing the employees to access corporate applications and data anywhere, anytime, and on whichever device they choose.
 While enterprise mobility has many advantages, it can easily be exploited to compromise business data, apps, and devices if it is not managed and secured effectively.
 In order to meet the mobility security challenges, businesses are opting for reliable strategies to help them govern, manage, and safeguard their device fleets; Mobile Device Management (MDM) solutions bridge the gap by fulfilling these requirements.
 MDM allows an organization to monitor, secure, and control the fleet of mobile devices deployed in a single console.

 Implementing mobility infrastructure can pose various critical challenges for businesses such as data security, policy compliances, etc.; which is why choosing an MDM solution that caters to the smooth transition needs becomes prime.
 Businesses ought to conduct a comprehensive requirement analysis and feasibility assessment before choosing an MDM solution.
 In the aftermath of the analysis, the company can create a comprehensive report with its pain points for deeper analysis.
 To determine whether an MDM solution is appropriate for your business, you need to weigh both its pros and cons.

-To ensure enterprises choose the right MDM solution, we have listed down nine mistakes that the enterprises can avoid while choosing an MDM solution for their business.
+To ensure enterprises choose the right MDM solution, we have listed down nine mistakes for decision-making that the enterprises can avoid while choosing an MDM solution for their business.